Tree — Smart UI JavaScript API

 Allowed Values

-• "all" - All enabled smart-tree-item and smart-tree-items-group sub-elements can be selected.
+- "all" - All enabled smart-tree-item and smart-tree-items-group sub-elements can be selected.

-• "leaf" - Only enabled smart-tree-item sub-elements can be selected; smart-tree-items-groups cannot be selected.
+- "leaf" - Only enabled smart-tree-item sub-elements can be selected; smart-tree-items-groups cannot be selected.

 Default value

-<smart-tree selection-target='leaf'></smart-tree>
+<smart-tree selection-target="leaf"></smart-tree>

-const tree = document.querySelector('smart-tree');
+const el = document.querySelector('smart-tree');

-const tree = document.querySelector('smart-tree');
+const el = document.querySelector('smart-tree');

-let selectionTarget = tree.selectionTarget;
+const selectionTarget = el.selectionTarget;

 Displays or hides connector lines that visually represent the relationships between elements within a group, making it easier to understand how the elements are interconnected.